|

 Dr. Richard Schwartz

-and inner-family colleagues call these takeovers blendings.
+and some inner-family colleagues call these takeovers blendings.
 He believes (as I do) that

 one or more overexcited parts can fuse with